 On today’s post, let’s discuss Paris sections where I would rather NOT stay, book a hostel, or rent a condo.
 There aren’t so many such areas, so it’ll be a brief one.
 I get this question all the time: is this a safe community?
 So yeah, let’s get frank about it and call the names of Areas Of Paris To Avoid In 2019 – Unsafe Places & Neighborhoods!

-Areas Of Paris To Avoid In 2019 – Unsafe Places & Neighborhoods
+Areas Of Paris To Avoid In 2019 – Dangerous Places, Suburbs & Neighborhoods

 Don’t Book Outside of the Paris Ring Road